Except it isn’t.” Roger Hicks

 Thanks for stopping by.

-Note: My main site at www.fine-photographs.co.uk contains a lot more of my photographs (primarily digital), plus material on the photographers Edwin Smith, Raymond Moore and Tony Ray-Jones, as well as articles on Creative Camera magazine and The Cambridge Darkroom, amongst other things…
+Note: My main site at www.the-golden-fleece.co.uk contains a lot more of my photographs (primarily digital), plus material on the photographers Edwin Smith, Raymond Moore and Tony Ray-Jones, as well as articles on Creative Camera magazine and The Cambridge Darkroom.

-*For a description of the process I use to create digital negatives, please see the article on my main site.
+*For a description of the process I use to create digital negatives, please see the article on my main site, although it’s a bit dated now.